MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 (where "1111-2222-3333-4444" is the tenant ID)

-If you disable this setting, users can change the location of their sync folder during the Welcome to OneDrive wizard.
+If you disable this setting, users can change the location of their sync folder in OneDrive Setup.

-For more info about using this policy as part of redirecting Windows known folders (such as the Documents folder) to OneDrive, see [Redirect known folders to OneDrive for Business](redirect-known-folders.md).

-### Prevent users from synchronizing personal OneDrive accounts
+### Prevent users from syncing personal OneDrive accounts
 <a name="DisablePersonalSync"> </a>

-This policy lets you block users from syncing personal files to the OneDrive storage space they get with a Microsoft account.
+This setting lets you block users from signing in with a Microsoft account to sync their personal OneDrive files.
 By default, users are allowed to sync personal OneDrive accounts.
 Enabling this policy sets the following registry key value to 1.

 [HKCU\SOFTWARE\Policies\Microsoft\OneDrive]"DisablePersonalSync"="dword:00000001"

 If you enable this setting, users will be prevented from setting up a sync relationship for their personal OneDrive account.
-If they had previously been syncing a personal OneDrive account, they are shown an error when they start the sync client, but their files remain on the computer.

-If you disable this setting, users are allowed to sync personal OneDrive accounts.
+Users who are already syncing their personal OneDrive when you enable this setting won’t be able to continue syncing (and will be shown a message that syncing has stopped), but any files synced to the computer will remain on the computer.

-### Set the maximum upload bandwidth that OneDrive.exe uses
+### Limit the sync client upload speed to a fixed rate
 <a name="UploadBandwidthLimit"> </a>

-This policy lets you set the maximum upload throughput rate in kilobytes (KB)/sec for computers running the OneDrive sync client.
-The minimum rate is 50 KB/sec and the maximum rate is 100,000 KB/sec.
-The lower the upload throughput rate that you configure, the longer computers running OneDrive.exe will take to upload files.
+This setting lets you configure the maximum speed at which the OneDrive sync client (OneDrive.exe) can upload files.
+This rate is a fixed value in kilobytes per second.
+The lower the rate, the slower the computer will upload files.
+The maximum rate is 100000 KB/s.
+Any input lower than 50 KB/s will set the limit to 50 KB/s, even if the UI shows a lower value.

-By default, the upload throughput rate is unlimited and can be configured by the user directly in the sync client.
-If you enable this setting, computers affected by this policy will use the maximum upload throughput rate that you specify and the users will not be able to change upload rate in sync client settings themselves.
-Note that OneDrive.exe has to be restarted on users' devices to apply the configuration specified in this setting.
-If you disable this setting, users can configure the maximum upload rate for their computer by opening sync client settings and clicking the Network tab.
+If you enable this setting, computers will use the maximum upload rate that you specify, and users will not be able to change it in OneDrive settings.

+When you enable this setting, you must enter the rate (from 1 to 100000) in the **Bandwidth** box.

+If you disable or do not configure this setting, users can choose to limit the upload rate to a fixed value (in KB/second), or set it to "Adjust automatically" which will use 70% of upload throughput to respond to increases and decreases in throughput.
+For info about the end-user experience, see [Change the OneDrive sync client upload or download rate](https://support.office.com/article/71cc69da-2371-4981-8cc8-b4558bdda56e).

-We recommend that you use this setting only used in cases where strict traffic restrictions are required, such as when you initially deploy the sync client in your organization.
+We recommend that you use this setting only used in cases where strict traffic restrictions are required.
 We don't recommend that you use this setting on an ongoing basis because it will decrease sync client performance and negatively impact the user experience.
-After initial sync, users typically sync only a few files at a time, and it doesn't have a significant effect on network performance.

-When you enable this policy, you must enter the bandwidth (from 1 to 100000) in the **Bandwidth** box.
+In scenarios where you need to limit the upload rate, we recommend enabling [Limit the sync client upload rate to a percentage of throughput](use-group-policy.md#AutomaticUploadBandwidthPercentage) to set a limit that adjusts to changing conditions.
+You should not enable both settings at the same time.

-Enabling this policy sets the following registry key value to a number from 50 through 100,000.
+Enabling this setting sets the following registry key value to a number from 50 through 100,000.
 For example:

 [HKCU\SOFTWARE\Policies\Microsoft\OneDrive]"UploadBandwidthLimit"="dword:000000﻿32"

 The above registry key sets the upload throughput rate limit to 50KB/sec, using the hexadecimal value for 50, which is 00000032.

+> [!NOTE]
+> OneDrive.exe has to be restarted on users' computers to apply this setting.

 For info about estimating the network bandwidth you need for the sync client and controlling sync throughput, see [Network utilization planning for the OneDrive sync client](network-utilization-planning.md).

-### Coauthoring and in-app sharing for Office files
+### Coauthor and share in Office desktop apps
 <a name="EnableAllOcsiClients"> </a>

-This policy enables users to collaborate on documents in real time and share them from the Office 2016 desktop apps.
+This setting lets multiple users use the Office 365 ProPlus, Office 2019, or Office 2016 desktop apps to simultaneously edit an Office file stored in OneDrive.
+It also lets users share files from the Office desktop apps.

 Enabling this policy sets the following registry key value to 1:

 [HKCU\SOFTWARE\Policies\Microsoft\OneDrive] ﻿"EnableAllOcsiClients"="dword:00000001"